 Information will be given over the telephone to members, only if they can demonstrate their identity through knowledge of personal information.
 If such knowledge cannot be demonstrated, account information will not be discussed over the telephone.
-Since your file is confidential, we cannot release information to your spouse, relatives, or group representative.
+Because your file is confidential, we cannot release information to your spouse, relatives, or group representative.
+Information provided through the URS website and interactive voice response (IVR) system is permitted only with a valid user identification (ID) and personal identification number (PIN).

-P.O.
+UTAH RETIREMENT SYSTEMS P.O.
 Box 1590 Salt Lake City UT 84110-1590